 5 tips for choosing online photo printing services

-Choose the right size: Selecting the right size print will depend on the aspect ratio your photo has been cropped to.
-If you've got a 3:2 or 4:3 photo, a 7x5-inch print will suit it best and ensure minimal cropping.
+Choose the right size: Make sure you choose the right print size.
+This will depend on the aspect ratio your photo has been cropped to.
+If your photo is in a 3:2 or 4:3 ratio, a 7x5-inch print will ensure minimal cropping.

-Discover extra ratios: Some printing services might also offer 7.5x5, 6.5x5, and 5x5-inch variations.
-This means that you'll be able to tailor your prints to perfectly match the aspect ratios of each of your photos.
+Discover extra ratios: Some printing services might offer less common photo printing sizes such as 7.5x5, 6.5x5 and 5x5.
+This is perfect for tailoring your prints to perfectly match the aspect ratio you shot in.